 - Presumptive sentence: 5 years of prison time

 - Maximum sentence: 10 years of prison time

 - Aggravated sentence: 12.5 years of prison time.

 What are the Penalties for Negligent Homicide in Arizona?

 Negligent homicide is a class 4 felony in Arizona.

 Prison time could be anywhere from 1 to 8 years.
 There could also be significant fines, restitution, and a suspension of your driver’s license.

-For more information about the equivalent of involuntary manslaughter in Arizona, call the Belen Law Firm at 602.715.0908.
-Phones are open 24/7, and we accept collect calls from inmates.
-We can schedule your free and confidential consultation over the phone, or you can fill out this form on our website.
+For more information about the equivalent of involuntary manslaughter in Arizona, call the top Phoenix criminal lawyers at Belen Law Firm at 602.715.0908.
+Phones are open for 24/7 legal advice, and we accept collect calls from inmates.
+We can schedule your free and confidential consultation over the phone, or you can fill out the form on our website.